List of digital television deployments by country: India

-In India there are over 600 Satellite television channels that are being broadcast as of 2012.
+In India there are over 600 satellite television channels that are being broadcast as of 2012.
 India has adopted DVB-T system for digital television in July 1999.
 The first DVB-T transmission was started on 26 January 2003 in the four major metropolitan cities by Doordarshan.
 Currently the terrestrial transmission is available in both digital and analog formats.
-The Cable Digitalisation Act mandates all cable television networks to turnoff analogue transmission and switch to digital transmission by 31 March 2015.
+The Cable Digitalisation Act mandates all cable television networks to turn off analogue transmission and switch to digital transmission by 31 March 2015.
 The digital transition is planned over four phases in the country.
 The first analogue transmission cutoff date is set to 1 November 2012, for the four major metropolitan cities (New Delhi, Mumbai, Kolkata and Chennai).
 The Second analogue transmission cutoff date is 31 March 2013 for Patna, Chandigarh, Pune and Bengaluru.
 The third analogue transmission cutoff date is 30 November 2014 for all urban areas including state capitals.
 The analogue transmission cut off date for all other cities in the country is set for 31 March 2015.
 The switchover was completed in December 2016.

 Digital television is also available through Direct To Home service.
 These services are provided using locally built satellites from ISRO such as INSAT 4CR, INSAT 4A, INSAT-2E, INSAT-3C and INSAT-3E as well as private satellites such as the Dutch-based SES, Global-owned NSS 6, Thaicom-2 and Telstar 10.
 India currently has seven major DTH service providers and a total of over 23 million subscriber households in 2010.
 These are Dish TV (a ZEE TV subsidiary), Tata Sky, Sun Network owned 'Sundirect DTH', Reliance owned BIG TV, Bharti Airtel's DTH Service 'Airtel Digital TV' and the public sector DD Direct Plus.
-As of 2010, India has the most competitive Direct-broadcast satellite market with seven operators vying for more than 110 million TV homes.
-India overtook USA as the world's largest Direct-broadcast satellite market in 2012.
+As of 2010, India has the most competitive direct-broadcast satellite market with seven operators vying for more than 110 million TV homes.
+India overtook USA as the world's largest direct-broadcast satellite market in 2012.